holoviz-topics/examples/doc/make_project.rst

 7. Add the project to travis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once everything is set up, add your project to ``.travis.yml`` following
+Once everything is set up, you can create a PR on the
+`examples repo <https://github.com/pyviz-topics/examples>`_ containing your
+new directory along with a slightly modified ``.travis.yml``.
+As you
-the pattern that the other projects use.
-There are two places where you will
+can see for the various existing examples, there are two places in
-have to put it.
+that file where you will have to put your new project.
 One for testing:

 .. code:: yaml